Amanda Sobhy: Professional career

 Sobhy tore her Achilles tendon on her left leg in March 2017 during the semifinals of a tournament in Colombia.
 She returned to play after 10 months at the J.P.
 Morgan Tournament of Champions in January 2018.

 In 2018, Sobhy won her fourth US National Title at the Philadelphia Cricket Club, defeating Reeham Sedky 11–6, 11–8, 11–4.

 Sobhy won the J Warren Young Memorial Texas Open in 2019, beating England's Victoria Lust in the final.
 In September the same year, she reached the final of the Open de France - Nantes, but lost against Camille Serme of France.

 In 2020, Sobhy won the Cincinnati Cup, beating England's Sarah-Jane Perry in the final.

 In 2022, she was part of the United States team that reached the final of the 2022 Women's World Team Squash Championships.
 It was the first time that the United States had reached the final.
 In May 2023, she reached the quarter final of the 2023 PSA Women's World Squash Championship, before losing to number 3 seed Hania El Hammamy.

 In December 2023, Sobhy ruptured her Achilles tendon on her right leg at the Hong Kong Open.
 She underwent surgery in New York.

 In December 2024, Sobhy helped the United States win the silver medal at the 2024 Women's World Team Squash Championships.

 In March 2025, Sobhy won her 21st PSA title after securing victory in the German Open during the 2024–25 PSA Squash Tour and then won her 22nd after winning the Squash On Fire Open.
+The following season during the 2025–26 PSA Squash Tour, Sobhy won the Cincinnati Cup.